A guide to the DOT tire regulations for buses and trucks, including using adequate tires, and inspecting and maintaining them

 It also aims to provide guidance about what carriers and truckers must do to ensure that their tires meet the federally mandated safety standards, which include:

-- Tread groove: Under § 393.75(b) of the FMCSA DOT tire regulations, any tires used on the front wheels of a bus or truck “shall have a tread groove pattern depth of at least 4⁄32 of an inch when measured at any point on a major tread groove.”
+- Tread groove: Under § 393.75(b) of the DOT tire regulations, any tires used on the front wheels of a bus or truck “shall have a tread groove pattern depth of at least 4⁄32 of an inch when measured at any point on a major tread groove.”
 This is meant to prevent truck drivers or truck companies from riding on dangerous “bald” tires which are prone to bursting, and that make stopping and steering more difficult and dangerous.

-- Tread measurement: Under § 393.75(c) of the FMCSA DOT tire regulations, all tires – even the rear tires on a truck or bus – “shall have a tread groove pattern depth of at least 2⁄32 of an inch when measured in a major tread groove.”
+- Tread measurement: Under § 393.75(c) of the DOT tire regulations, all tires – even the rear tires on a truck or bus – “shall have a tread groove pattern depth of at least 2⁄32 of an inch when measured in a major tread groove.”

 - Regrooved tires: The tire regulations even outline the requirements for regrooved tires.
 Sections § 393.75(d) mandates that no bus shall use regrooved tires on the front wheels.
 Meanwhile, section § 393.75(e) limits the load capacity that trucks may place on regrooved tires if the tires are going to be used “on the front wheels of any truck or truck tractor.”

-- Visual inspection of tires: The regulations also states that there is a duty for the truck driver to visually inspect tires as well as review the last driver’s vehicle inspection report (if one was prepared or submitted) to determine if any defects or deficiencies in the tires were noted.
+- Visual inspection of tires: The requirements also state that there is a duty for the truck driver to visually inspect tires as well as review the last driver’s vehicle inspection report (if one was prepared or submitted) to determine if any defects or deficiencies in the tires were noted.
 (49 CFR Parts 396.13 and 396.11) This makes sense.
 Of course, how would a truck driver or a truck company know that the truck’s tires are in need of maintenance if they do not regularly inspect them?
 Truck drivers should check their tires before even turning on their truck.
 In the course of a delivery, truck drivers should inspect their tires at every opportunity, and monitor tire pressure along the way as well.

 Very rarely, freak trucking accidents involving tire blow-outs do happen.
 Debris on the road can puncture a tire, or some latent defect can cause a tire to explode.

-But in almost all instances, tires blow simply because unsafe truck companies or an irresponsible truck driver broke the rules as set out in the FMCSA DOT tire regulations and did not properly inspect and maintain the vehicle.
+But in almost all instances, tires blow simply because unsafe truck companies or an irresponsible truck driver broke the rules as set out in the DOT tire regulations and did not properly inspect and maintain the vehicle.